If you’re creating art in a digital medium, having a digital drawing app is a must.

 You'll find that the app offers a host of fun features that will make you feel like a pro right away, especially if you're already familiar with the Adobe program suite from the desktop.

-Fresco is equipped with 150 brushes by default, and there are plenty more that you can install without ever leaving the app.
+Fresco is equipped with over 150 brushes by default, and there are plenty more that you can install without ever leaving the app.

 In Fresco, Adobe also offers a unique feature called live brushes, which utilizes AI to realistically mimic the flow and texture of wet oil and watercolor paint in real time.
 It’s one of the most real-to-life painting experiences out there, and definitely something you won’t want to miss.